binocarlos/gandalf/README.md

 ## events

+### gandalf.on('save', function(appid, provider, userid){})

+Called when a user logs in with the password provider

 ### gandalf.on('login', function(appid, provider, userid){})

+Called when a user logs in with the password provider

+### gandalf.on('login', function(appid, provider, userid){})

-Called when a user logs in with a provider
+Called when a user logs in with the password provider

 ### gandalf.on('register', function(appid, provider, userid){})

+Called when a user registers with the password provider

+### gandalf.on('connect', function(appid, provider, userid){})

-Called when a user has registered - this is called even for OAuth providers when first logging in.
+Called when a user connects with an OAuth provider

-Subsequent connects with Oauth providers do not trigger this event.

 ### gandalf.on('delete', function(userid){})